isomerpages/bca-buildsg/_our-stories/Articles/From Vision to Landscape.md

 <p>A: People tend to have the impression that the construction process is
 very labour-intensive.
 However, technology and innovation are transforming the way we work, and the environment that we work in.</p>
-<p>Tools offer greater convenience and efficiency, and repetitive or risky
+<p>Tools now offer greater convenience and efficiency, and repetitive or
-tasks are now performed with robotics or are automated.
+risky tasks are now performed with robotics or are automated.
 For example, there are now robots that paint and lay floor tiles, revolutonalising construction.
 To enhance safety, we also use CCTVs for real-time monitoring, which alert us to unsafe practices for immediate action.</p>
 <p><strong>Q: How does one become a construction manager?
 Can you tell us more about your journey?</strong>